zigbee-alliance/distributed-compliance-ledger/docs/transactions/pki.md

 - CLI command:
   - `dcld tx pki add-revocation-point --vid=<uint16> --pid=<uint16> --issuer-subject-key-id=<string> --is-paa=<bool> --label=<string>
     --certificate=<string-or-path> --certificate-delegator=<string-or-path> --data-url=<string> --revocation-type=1 --from=<account>`
+- Validation:
+  - if `crlSignerCertificate` is a non-self-signed certificate (a non-root PAA signer, a PAI, or a certificate delegated by a PAI), it must satisfy the CRL signer certificate format:
+    - X.509 v3 certificate signed with `ecdsa-with-SHA256` over the `prime256v1` (P-256) curve
+    - `SubjectKeyIdentifier` present
+    - `BasicConstraints` extension present, marked critical, with `cA=FALSE`
+    - `KeyUsage` extension marked critical, with the `cRLSign` bit set and no bits other than `cRLSign` and `digitalSignature`

 #### UPDATE_REVOCATION_DISTRIBUTION_POINT